amuskova/CleanCode/README.md

 # CleanCode
 <h2><p>The project for the course Clean Code 2020</p></h2>
 <h3>How to run?</h3>
-1. Git clone the project
+<p>1.
+Git clone the project</p>
-2. Run Main.java
+<p>2.
+Run Main.java</p>
+<p>The Bank system simulates real Bank systems around the world with some of their functionalities.
+It shows how base functionalities works and the different possibilities for clients of the bank.</p>